 Peaks 17, 18, 19 and 20: White Side (863m), Raise (883m), Stybarrow Dodd (843m) and Great Dodd (856m)

 I ended up quite enjoying the challenge of navigating in the sheer whiteness of just snow and cloud.
 And also the challenge of keeping warm in the bitterly cold wind.
 I was dressed for it and felt comfortable all the time.
-Well, until I phoned my wife to let her know where I was and my plans, or really lack of them.
+Well, until I phoned home to let them know where I was and my plans, or really lack of them.
 I think she was a little put out when I ended the call fairly quickly, as I’d realised my single-gloved hand may have frozen to my phone.
-It didn’t take to long to warm up again after returning it to my rather over-the-top but snug PHD Kappa mitt.

 Peak 21: Clough Head (726m)

 I finally got some views when I dropped out of the cloud towards Calfhow Pike.
 Then I climbed Clough Head, which isn’t particularly high, but did seem like a bit of an effort to reach the top.
 I think I must have been starting to feel the effects of all the effort it had taken to get here.

 There were surprisingly good views from Calfhow Pike and Clough Head across the valleys to Keswick, Skiddaw and Blencathra.
 They are also part of the Bob Graham Round, but due to the time of day and not having much day light left, I decided to leave them for another day and better weather, and head home.
 It also would be a very steep and dangerous climb up Blencathra in these conditions.

 I took the most direct route off Clough Head towards Keswick.
 It was a steep and very slippery descent on the frozen path down.
 But it was fun!